nixztez/Arch-Install/README.md

 ### Boot
 The first needed partition is the boot partition.
 Arch wiki recommends a size of 550MiB for efi systems, but a bigger may be needed if playing around with multiple kernels.
 The hex code to create it with is EF00.
 This partition will also be detected by macs boot menu.

-The first partition we are going to create is the boot partition.
-If you want some extra space in the boot partition just in case you need it, make it 1024MiB.
-If you have a very limited amount of space, make it 550MiB as recommended by the arch wiki.
-The hex code you want to use is EF00.
-This partition will also be automatically detected by macs in the boot menu.

 ### Swap
 Now there is two options, and the decision is between using a swap partition or a swap file.
 According to the wiki, the swap file do not have any performance overhead compared to a partition but are much easier to resize as needed.
 Hence, the swap file is recommended if there is a limited amount of space or if there is a high chance that it will be changed.
 Please refer to the wiki article below for recommendations regarding the size of the partition.
 The hex code of swap is 8200.